 The excitement and challenge of remote rural family medicine saw Buzz change codes, and on completing his research he resurrected a small practice on the West Coast of the South Island, establishing remote clinics and emergency services for the second largest remote area of New Zealand.
 Within four years Buzz and his partner were elected Runners up New Zealanders of the Year.
 He was awarded fellowship of the Royal New Zealand College of General Practitioners in 2002.

-Buzz has also experienced remote rural practice in Western Australia, and the Chatham Islands.
-Buzz is a Royal New Zealand College of GP registrar trainer, and senior lecturer with the University of Otago.
-He has always been involved in innovation, establishing a new centre for the final year Rural Medical Immersion Programme; and working with Curtin University Western Australia on a novel flow meter for asthmatics.
+Buzz has also experienced remote rural practice in Western Australia and the Chatham Islands.
+Buzz is a Royal New Zealand College of GP registrar trainer, and a senior lecturer with the University of Otago.
+He has always been involved in innovation, establishing a new centre for the final year Rural Medical Immersion Programme, and working with Curtin University Western Australia on a novel flow meter for asthmatics.

 He is a columnist for GP Pulse magazine, has appeared on radio and television, he has written his first yet-to-be-published book, and has written and produced amateur dramatic productions.
-Buzz and Lauren have three daughters, and only spare time is absorbed by a bach in the Marlborough Sounds, and a small hobby farm where Buzz has lost count of how many animals his kids have.
+Buzz and Lauren have three daughters.
+Any spare time is absorbed by a bach in the Marlborough Sounds, and a small hobby farm where Buzz has lost count of how many animals his kids have.

 RMIP Assessments Co-ordinator (based in Queenstown)

 I have been a rural GP in Queenstown since 1979 and have been involved in GP education (both under- and postgraduate) for the last twenty years or so.
 I was Director of the postgraduate rural GP education programme from 2002–2007 and was a regional coordinator for this programme from 2007 to 2009.
 My GP work is now as a locum in Central Otago, but I am still based in Queenstown.
 When not working, I enjoy several outdoor pursuits including chasing that elusive trout, preferably out of cellphone range.